 In the years since the allegations against Bill Cosby, insiders have begun to call out more of Hollywood’s elite.
-The latest scandal to hit the press involves Harvey Weinstein, a prominent executive and founder of The Weinstein Company.
+One of the biggest scandals to hit the press involves Harvey Weinstein, a prominent executive and founder of The Weinstein Company.

 Much like with Cosby, Weinstein’s misogyny has been an “open secret” in the industry for ages.
 Here’s what we know so far, and which A-list celebrities are speaking out.